sdegoeij/assignment/Readme.md

 Run `yarn start` to start the Parcel development server.
 The PWA will be available on http://localhost:1234/.

 Run `yarn api` to start the API server for the app.

+If using [Lando](https://lando.dev), just run `lando start`.
+The app will be available on http://labs.lndo.site.